Researching the Legal System of the Lao People’s Democratic Republic

 • To consider and determine the boundaries of the provinces, cities based on the recommendation of the Prime Minister;

-• To adopt motion of no confidence against one Government members or the entire cabinet based on the proposal of the National Assembly Standing Committee, or at least one-fourths of the entire members of National Assembly.
+• To adopt a motion of no confidence against one Government members or the entire cabinet based on the proposal of the National Assembly Standing Committee, or at least one-fourths of the entire members of National Assembly.

 • Socio-economic agendas:

-• To consider and adopt the fundamental policy of financial, money, the percentage of State budget deficit, the percentage of debt of the Government, the percentage of debt of public;
+• To consider and adopt the fundamental policy of financial, money, the percentage of State budget deficit, the percentage of debt of the Government, and the percentage of debt of public;

-• To consider and adopt the determination, amendment, abrogation or exemption of taxes and duties;
+• To consider and adopt the determination, amendment, abrogation, or exemption of taxes and duties;

 • To consider and approve the summary report on the implementation of National State Budget.